xdamah/swagger-xdamah-examples/13-misc/README.md

 <img src="imgs/screen09.png" alt="binary request response" width="400"/>

-These are the main examples in kitchen sink.
+These are the main examples in this module.
 Providing also postman requests for the same in the collection.